afterroe_logo_rgb

 WHAT’S NEXT

-Florida will have four top priorities after Roe is overturned.
+Florida will have three top priorities now that Roe is overturned.

-2. The priority to care for women will be increased support and funding for Florida’s 200 pregnancy centers and encourage the state to use funding from abortion providers to encourage the creation of full medical centers at pregnancy centers.
+1. To care for women by increasing support and funding for Florida’s 200 pregnancy centers and to encourage the state to use funding from abortion providers to create full medical centers at pregnancy centers.

-3. Increase regulation of chemical abortions requiring the certifications of dispensaries like any other controlled substance.
+2. To increase regulation of chemical abortions by requiring dispensaries to be certified like all other controlled substance dispensaries.

-4. The final priority will be the monitoring and the enforcement of abortion laws.
+3. To monitor and enforce abortion laws.
 We will expose and encourage the prosecution of abortion providers who are violating or sidestepping the laws by providing illegal abortions.

 MORE ABOUT YOUR STATE’S ABORTION LAWS